 The basking shark is the only species of shark which relies on passively moving water through its mouth to eat.
 The other two species of sharks which are filter feeders (whale sharks and megamouths) suck in their prey much like a vacuum cleaner.
 As the basking shark swims forward with its mouth open, water rushes into the opening and out through its gills.
 When feeding at the surface the basking shark typically swims with its mouth open for 30 to 60 seconds before closing its mouth and swallowing so yes, they do close their mouths.

-The Basking Shark is a seasonal visitor to British waters, arriving in significant numbers between May and October each year.
+The Basking Shark is a seasonal visitor to British waters, migrating here between May and September each year.

 But where are basking sharks found?

-Basking sharks UK’s gentle ocean giants can be found in all temperate oceans of the world but seem to prefer sea temperatures of between 8°- 14.5°C. During winter months, basking sharks migrate to deep, offshore waters in pursuit of zooplankton which is their favourite food.
+These gentle ocean giants can be found in all temperate oceans of the world but seem to prefer sea temperatures of between 8°- 14.5°C. During winter months, basking sharks migrate to deep, offshore waters in pursuit of zooplankton which is their favourite food.
 Many of them migrate south for winter, even crossing the equator in search of warm waters and bountiful feeding grounds.
 During the early spring and summer months, warmer water moves from the Atlantic into the coastal waters of the western UK and Ireland, encouraging greater marine productivity, particularly in places such as here in Cornwall.
-Cornwall is one of the best places in the UK to see basking sharks, as the water clarity can be 7-20m and the temperature is so mild when compared to other waters around the UK.
-Spotting Basking sharks in Cornwall is often a successful mission, and you feel humbled and privileged to be witness to these beautiful giants!
+They prefer headlands, islands and bays with strong tidal flow where different masses of water meet and there is lots of plankton for them to feed on, making Cornwall amongst the best places in the UK to see basking sharks.
+Spotting Basking sharks in Cornwall is a unique and special experience, and you feel humbled and privileged to be witness to these beautiful giants!

 Basking Sharks, at a Glance: